-Texas became independent from Mexico due to a battle it won over Mexico in 2 October 1835 (also known as the Texas Revolution).
+Texas became independent from Mexico due to a battle it won over Mexico on 2 October 1835 (also known as the Texas Revolution).
 The battle took place at San Jacinto.
 Just a few months later, Houston was founded by two brothers, John Kirby Allen and Augustus Chapman Allen.
 They acquired approximately 6,600 acres on the banks of Buffalo Bayou.
 The land cost less than $10,000 and helped build Houston city.

-Let us travel back in history to explore the city of Houston from its beginning as a trading post to its today’s status as the fourth largest city in USA.
+Let us travel back in history to explore the city of Houston from its beginning as a trading post to its today’s status as the fourth largest city in the USA.

-Houston in the 19th Century
+Houston In The 19th Century

 The battle of Texas against Mexico was led by General Sam Houston’s army on April 21, 1836.
 After the town of Houston was founded on August 30th of the same year, General Sam Houston, who became the first president of the Republic of Texas authorized the city of Houston to incorporate through the signature of an act.

 This occurred in 1837 and Houston even became the capital of Texas from 1837 to 1839.
 The first steamship to visit Houston in 1837 was named The Laura.
-In the 1840s the Houston Chamber of Commerce was formed as well as the Houston Police Department.
+In the 1840s the Houston Chamber of Commerce has formed as well as the Houston Police Department.
 In the 1850s, it became apparent that Houston was a trading center thanks to the first railroad and the Buffalo Bayou which was improved.

-During the rest of the century, Houston developed its public transportation, and opened its first free public school.
+During the rest of the century, Houston developed its public transportation and opened its first free public school.
 The city also created its first telephone exchange and became in 1882 one of the first cities to build electric power plants.
 New York is the other city.
 The first general hospital was opened in 1887 by the Sisters of Charity.
 Houston got a professional fire department and a city park.
 This city park which opened in 1899 is now Sam Houston Park.

-Houston in the 20th Century
+Houston In The 20th Century

-The Great Galveston Storm which was the hurricane that devastated Galveston.
+The Great Galveston Storm was the hurricane that devastated Galveston.
 On the other hand, oil was discovered at Spindletop in 1901.
 These two events created a reversal of fortunes for Houston Texas.
 The hurricane was a Category 4 and was the deadliest in the US.
 As far as oil is concerned, it was also discovered later at Humble in 1905 and Goose Creek in 1906.

 In 1909, the Houston Museum and Scientific Society, Inc, was organized.
 It was the predecessor of the Houston Museum of Natural Science.
-A country club was also opened and it contained an 18-hole golf course which was professionally designed, the first of Houston.
+A country club was also opened and it contained an 18-hole golf course which was professionally designed, the first in Houston.
 Infrastructure increased in Houston with the building of Rice Institute, which is now Rice University, and a public park thanks to George Hermann who donated 285 acres.

 Technology improved the living conditions of Houstonians, and the first air conditioning was installed in a public building.
 Houston Junior College was opened.
 It is now the University of Houston.